thanthese/tickler-dates/readme.md

   (define-key prelude-mode-map (kbd "s-d") 'bump-date) (define-key prelude-mode-map (kbd "s-D") 'insert-date)

-  ;; within org-mode, I like my dates to be syntax highlighted different ;; colors depending on the day of the week (font-lock-add-keywords
+  ;; Within org-mode, I like my dates to be syntax highlighted ;; different colors depending on the day of the week.
+I also like to ;; use # and @ to tag entries.
+  (font-lock-add-keywords
    'org-mode
    '(